Discernment of spirits: Ignatian view (Roman Catholic)

 For Ignatius of Loyola, there are two signs to judge: evil spirits act on the imagination and the senses, and the good spirit, upon reason and conscience.
 Then, they can be judged by their mode of action and by the end they seek.

 The discernment of spirits is part of everyone's spiritual journey.
 No one who is trying to make spiritual progress should attempt to do so alone – a spiritual director is required.
 A director assists a Christian in examining the motives, desires, consolations, and desolations in one's life.
 Objectively, one can know what is right from looking at the Ten Commandments and the Seven Deadly Sins in a thorough examination of conscience.
-However the broader picture of one's life is often not so clear.

 A Christian should, according to Ignatius, share everything with a director who can see things objectively, without being swayed by the emotions or passion.
 Discerning whether the good spirit (the influence of God, the church, one's soul) or the bad spirit (the influence of Satan, the world, the flesh) is at work requires calm, rational reflection.
 The good spirit brings us to peaceful, joyful decisions.
 The bad spirit often brings one to make quick, emotional, conflicted decisions.
 A spiritual director can assist both by personal experience, listening with care, and giving an objective analysis.
 Ignatius lays out his 23 rules for the discernment of spirits in his Spiritual Exercises for those who direct others through retreats.